PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 16:58:37
+Last updated: 2024-04-13 16:59:09
-Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar